Under Capricorn: Plot

 Henrietta's brother, furious that aristocratic Henrietta had paired up with a lowly servant, confronted them.
 Her brother shot at them and missed; she then shot her brother fatally.
 Sam made a false confession to save her and was sent to the penal colony in Australia.
 She followed him and waited seven years in abject poverty for his release.

 After listening to Milly's greatly exaggerated stories of what Charles did in Lady Henrietta's bedroom, Sam becomes furious and orders Charles to leave.
 Taking Sam's favourite mare in the dark, Charles has a fall and the horse breaks a leg.
 Sam has to shoot her dead and, in a subsequent struggle over the gun, seriously wounds Charles.
-Sam will now be prosecuted again for attempted murder.
 At the hospital, Henrietta confesses to the Governor that Sam was wrongly accused of the first crime of murder; she was the one who shot and killed her brother.
 By law she should be deported back to Ireland to stand trial.

 Milly, still plying Henrietta with drink, is using a real shrunken head to fake hallucinations.
 Milly then attempts to kill Henrietta with an overdose of sedatives.
 She is caught in the act, and ordered out in disgrace.

 The Governor, Sir Richard, has Sam arrested and charged with the attempted murder of Charles.
 Sir Richard ignores Henrietta's claim that Sam is innocent of both crimes.
 However, Charles decides to bend the truth; he says, on his word as a gentleman, that there was no confrontation, and no struggle over the gun.
 It was all an accident.

-Finally we see Sam and Henrietta together smiling at the dock.
-Charles is going back to Ireland, and they bid him a fond farewell.
+Sam and Henrietta are later seen together smiling at the dock, seeing Charles off for Ireland.
+They bid him a fond farewell.